 (a) Use of nets: Nets are made of nylon and are used for fishing both in large and small bodies of water.
 Net fishing is very efficient because many fishes can be caught at a time with a net.

 There are different forms of net used for fishing.
-These are:

 (i) The cast or throw nets

 (ii) The gill nets

 (iv) The hand net or scoop net (b) Use of hooks: A hook is made of metal rod which is curved at the tip.
 Fishing hooks are of two kinds:

 (i) The pole and line hook: This consists of a hook to which a twine is tied, which ‘in turn, is tied to a long pole or stick.